canvas/embed/react/README.md

 ## Internal - development

-Copy over Rust types from main repo with (may need to adjust paths):
+Copy over Rust types from main repo with (adjust relative path in script as necessary):

 ```
 npm run copy-rust-types